gabriel4649/JMdictDB/README.txt

-JMdictDB requires Python 3; Python 2 is no longer supported although the last working Python 2 version is available in the code repository with the tag, "py2-branch".
+JMdictDB requires Python 3; Python 2 is no longer supported although the last working Python 2 version is available in the code repository in the branch, "py2-maint".

 Some additional Python modules are also needed.
 Version numbers are the versions currently in use in the author's